 “At First Commonwealth Bank we are continually looking to improve customer access and to that end negotiations are ongoing, but there is no finalized deal in place and thus we are unable to provide any further comment at this time,” Longwill said.

-Walmart Stores East currently owns the 0.77 acres where the new bank would be built.
+Walmart Stores East currently owns the land — less than an acre — where the bank would be built.
 There is a signed sales agreement between Walmart and First Commonwealth, according to the project’s plans filed with the township.

 Walmart bought the property for about $70,000 in 2006 and is still the listed owner.
 It is now valued at about $252,000, according to Allegheny County real estate records.